spytheman/simple_kernel_module_in_v/README.md

 NB: this is *very* experimental and may break in the future.
 It works as of 2021/11/23 with gcc 10.3.0 and V aa22751 .

+The `-no-builtin -no-preludes` options produce C code, that may not even compile, if it depends on some of V's `builtin` module features, like dynamic arrays, maps, array/string methods, string interpolation etc.

 ## Prerequisites:
 A C compiler, and a V compiler.